uclaioes/bayren-atlas/tutorial.md

 ![Screenshot of the Building Type map page with Sonoma County and Alameda County selected along with the bar graphs and summaries below the map.
 A tooltip displays near the "Go to Profiles" button.]({{ "/assets/images/tutorial/tutorial-bld-go-profiles.png" | relative_url }})

-When you have navigated to the Profiles page directly from a map page, there will be a highlighted button in the left-hand block of blue-highlighted text that will allow you to return to the map page.
+When you have navigated to the Profiles page directly from a map page, there will be a highlighted button in the left-hand block of blue text that will allow you to return to the map page.

 ![Screenshot of the very top of the Profiles page, showing the filter selection bar, the map, and the data summaries of the selected geographies.
 The Back to Building Type Map button is highlighted with a tooltip.]({{ "/assets/images/tutorial/tutorial-profiles-page-return.png" | relative_url }})

-More information on the Profiles page is available in the Profiles section.
+More information on the Profiles page is available in the next section.

 ## Profiles